TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/Usages/Index.rst

-TypoScript Templates contain a field for the TypoScript configuration code ("Setup" field) but a template record like the one in the picture above ("ROOT") can also contain references to other template records and files which contain predefined generally useful TypoScript code which is included and thus reusable/sharable across templates.
+TypoScript Templates contain a field for the TypoScript configuration code ("Setup" field) but a template record like the one in the picture above ("Introduction Package") can also contain references to other template records and files which contain predefined generally useful TypoScript code which is included and thus reusable/sharable across templates.
 The order of included TypoScript template records/files can be seen visually with the Template Analyzer, which you find inside the "Template" module in the backend (if it is not there, install the system extension "tstemplate\_analyzer"):